Armienn/IdentifyingUniqueName/README.md

 An IDUN may be presented in three standard representations:

-### Decimal representation
+### Number Form

 This is simply the pure numbers, split into six parts by dashes:

 `000000-000000-000000-305300-181119-900312`

-### Syllabic representation
+### Name Form

 For this representation, the digits are converted to syllables via the scheme described in the conversion section below.
 Leading sections of zeroes are trimmed:

 `datua-docedu-xaoci`

-### Mixed representation
+### Mixed Form

-This is like the syllabic representation, except the final section is written in digits, as it is usually a date of birth:
+This is like the Name Form, except the final section is written as digits, as it is usually a date of birth:

 `datua-docedu-900312`